ashleydavis/routey/README.md

 0.0.10

-Routey now supports testing REST APIs from the command line using Routey Testbed.
+Routey now supports testing REST APIs from the command line using _Routey Testbed_.
 See end of README for details.

 Installation